thesystemon/Lingo/README.md

 ---

 > **Note:** The vulnerabilities below were identified and verified by NuageCX during the process of this Web Application Penetration Test for Lingoteach.ai.
-Retesting should be planned to follow the remediation of these vulnerabilities.

 ---